-Chances are that most companies already use data analytics tools like Google Analytics to monitor their site traffic and KPIs.
+Chances are that most companies already use data analytics tools like Google Analytics to monitor their site traffic

 But without a good insight into SEO strategy they won’t be able to properly get insights from that data.

 The reason why this data is important for your business website is because it allows you to both establish a benchmark of your campaign as well as to use the way your KPIS change over time to make adjustments to your strategy.